thomasperi/yacssmin/PHILOSOPHY.md

 * **No library dependencies.**
 * **No change in behavior** of minified CSS files.
 Valid CSS shouldn't break even if it's crazy, and *invalid* CSS shouldn't accidentally start working after it's minified.
 * **No bloat.** Just minify CSS code, with no peripheral features like concatenating files and replacing path names.
 Those things can be done separately.
-* **Readable and maintainable** source code.
-Use regular expressions for tokenizing, not decision-making.
+* **Readable and maintainable** source code. ~~Use regular expressions for tokenizing, not decision-making.~~

+*(Earlier versions of YaCSSMin split the CSS code into an array of tokens, manipulated that array, and then imploded it back together.
+It was surprisingly fast, but it was a memory hog.
+The current version uses a series of `preg_replace`s and `preg_replace_callback`s to get the job done, and is about the same speed, but only uses 20% of the memory used by the older versions.)*

 ## The Big Two
 White space and comments are the two biggest parts of the CSS file that should be removed during minification.
 And in CSS, white space and comments are complicated.